 Two popular Christmas Tree Farms are Quail Creek Ranch and Hemphill Farms.
 Quail Creek Ranch is a 20-acre family-run ranch in northwest Portland.
 You can also enjoy a hike along Quail Creek, complimentary hot beverages, and an inviting fire in the warming hut.
 Also available are fresh wreaths, garlands, and mistletoe.
 Just south of Portland is Clackamas County, home to numerous Christmas Tree Farms.
 Hemphill Farms is one of the local favorites with a great selection and helpful staff.
 Visit the gift shop for complimentary hot cider and cocoa.

 Holiday traditions abound in Portland, Oregon, and there is an event for everyone.
-Come and join us in the celebration!
+There are also a lot of towns in Oregon that feel like a Hallmark movie, so come and join us in the celebration!